Sleuth-Capital/sleuth-capital.github.io/2_data_set-1.md

 <div id="main" class="center client inner">
 <section class="section-datasets">
     <p>
-        The performance data presented here reflects a real trading strategy that was developed using a beta of the Sleuth AI platform.
+        The performance data presented here reflects a real trading strategy that was developed using the Sleuth AI platform.
 The dataset that produced these market-beating returns is currently for sale as the team seeks to develop new client relationships.
     </p>
     <div class="info-container">
         <div class="card">